GenoML/old_genoml_site/docs/quick-start.md

 --addit examples/discrete/training_addit.csv \
 --feature_selection 50
 ```
-The `--feature_selection` flag uses extraTrees ([classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesClassifier.html) for discrete data; [regressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesRegressor.html) for continuous data) to output a `*_approx_feature_importance.txt` file with the features most contributing to your model at the top.
+The `--feature_selection` flag uses extraTrees ([classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesClassifier.html) for discrete data; [regressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesRegressor.html) for continuous data) to output a `*_approx_feature_importance.txt` file with the features most contributing to your model at the top. **We generally reccommend feature selection!**

 <a id="2"></a>
 ## 2. Training with GenoML
 Training with GenoML competes a number of different algorithms and outputs the best algorithm based on a specific metric that can be tweaked using the `--metric_max` flag *(default is AUC)*.
+These algorithms are pretty common and were selected based on aggregate [kaggle](https://www.kaggle.com/) performance and a survey of ML researchers in the healthcare space.

 **Required** arguments for GenoML are the following:
 - `data` : Is the data `continuous` or `discrete`?